SzymonFilipowicz/reactNativeTutorial/README.md

 </code></pre>

 Layout and class files :
 To handle classes and layouts across multiple files, you need to do some changes.
-Remember to add flex to any XML object that contains others objects.
+Remember to add flex to any XML object that contains others objects. <br>
 0. Easiest way is to define function in file and then just import whole file:
 <pre><code>
-functionName = () =&gt; { //code here } //this go to new file with function import  './src/file'; //easiest way is to add this line to App.js, functionName()    // use this function in every .js file now
+functionName = () =&gt; { //code here } //this go to new file with function import  './src/file'; //easiest way is to add this line to App.js to be global functionName()    // use this function in every .js file now
 </code></pre>